 - Sampled USERS means you are only getting a distant snapshot and not precise data if you work with Custom Segments or add 2nd Dimensions to the data.

-How do these flaws affect my analytics data?
+How do the flaws in tracking with cookies affect my analytics data?

 The experience of users is greatly affected by cookies.
 Cookie data helps websites to remember preferences on websites; they ensure that websites are handling data securely, and they switch information in advertisements to make them more relevant.